 For example, anti-spasmodic drugs help reduce muscle spasms, spasticity, and tight muscles.
 A child with these symptoms might be given one or more of the following medications:

-Children with seizure disorders are commonly given anticonvulsant drugs (also known as anti-seizure medications) like:
+Children with seizure disorders are commonly given anticonvulsant medications (also known as anti-seizure medications) like:

 Cerebral palsy often causes involuntary muscle movements and excessive drooling.
 Medical professionals often include anticholinergics in cerebral palsy treatment plans to handle these symptoms.
 Common anticholinergics include: